With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 How to easily drink more water?

 Most of my readers know that a proper hydration is a “keystone habit” that I also tackle in my 52 Chef Habits Course.
-If you can make this important habit stick it can naturally act as a catalyst for other good habits.(1)
+If you can make this important habit stick it not only aids in digestion but it can naturally act as a catalyst for other good habits.(1)

 While for many people drinking sufficient water throughout the day was never a challenge, for others it can be a real struggle to say goodbye to juice and soda.